maxime-tournier/maxime-tournier.github.com/notes/y-combinator.md

 (echo (fact fact 10))

-;; 3. and let's also curry the "f" parameter out (define fact
+;; 3. and let's also curry the "f" parameter out while we're at it:
+(define fact
   (lambda (f)
     (lambda (n)